kashafshakir/kashafshakir/README.md

-👋 Hi, I’m **@kashafshakir**
+👋 Hi, I’m @kashafshakir

-- 💻 I'm a Computer Science student specializing in **Artificial Intelligence**.
+💻 I'm a Computer Science student specializing in Artificial Intelligence and Machine Learning.

-- 🌐 I have hands-on experience in **full-stack web development**, with projects built using **React, Node.js, Express, and MongoDB**.
+🌐 I have hands-on experience in full-stack web development, building projects using React, Node.js, Express, and MongoDB.

-- 👨‍💻 I'm passionate about improving my **problem-solving** and **DSA skills**, and actively practice on platforms like LeetCode.
+🧠 I actively enhance my problem-solving and algorithmic skills through daily practice on LeetCode, focusing on efficient and scalable solutions.

+🤖 I’m exploring Machine Learning from scratch, working on projects like “Regularized ML Models with Optimization Analysis”, gaining practical experience in model building and optimization.

-- 🚀 I’ve also built several practical projects like **SnapNews**, **iNotebook**, and more — combining clean UI with functional backends.
+👨‍💻 I’ve developed practical web projects like SnapNews and iNotebook, combining clean UI design with robust backends.

-- 🎯 My goal is to build intelligent and scalable applications that solve real-world problems.
+🎯 My goal is to create intelligent, scalable applications that leverage AI and ML to solve real-world challenges.

-- 📬 Contact me: **kashafshakir39@gmail.com**
+📬 Contact me: kashafshakir39@gmail.com

 <!---
 kashafshakir/kashafshakir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.